elc45/fisher-hmc-paper/main.typ

 rescaling that can be done.
 Morever, even a well-tuned mass matrix can not do much to help us when sampling from more challenging posterior distributions such as those with strong correlations in high dimensions, or with funnel-like pathologies.
-In most cases, these problems can be overcome by careful, manual reparametrization of models, but this requires expertise and time.
 For researchers working with multilevel hierarchical models with correlated group-level parameters, manually rescaling and rotating the parameter space to improve sampling efficiency requires deep statistical expertise and can be time-consuming.
 In many cases, good reparametrizations are also data-dependent, which makes it